| Title: | Affinity Propagation Clustering |

 |

-If called for an AggExResult
+If called for an AggExResult object,

-creates an hclust
+as.hclust creates an hclust object.

-The heights are transformed to the interval from base
+The heights are transformed to the interval from base (height

 of lowest join) to 1 (height of highest join).

-If called for an ExClust
+If called for an ExClust or

-object, aggExCluster
+APResult object, aggExCluster is

 called internally to create a cluster hierarchy first.
 This is only